legendarycode3/mastering-javaScript-course/README.md

 	framework, known for its clean, readable syntax.
 	7.)
-Puppeteer: A Node.js library developed by the Chrome team at Google that provides a high-level API to control Chrome/Chromium
+Puppeteer: A Node.js library developed by the Chrome team at Google that provides a high-level API to control Chrome/Chromium over the DevTools Protocol, typically for headless browser automation. </br>

 	NOTE: The choice of tool depends on the testing type and project requirements </br>